ericseppanen999/PlanSFU/README.md

     - Continuation: complete by 11/6
 - Find recommended courses
     - Continuation: complete by 11/13
+-Sign in feature
+    -Sign in and log out still needs to be fixed and updated

 ## Running The Server Locally ##
 ### Prerequisites ###